BShowen/private-events/README.md

 #### Association between between Event and Invitation
 * An Event can have many Invitations
 * An Invitation belongs to an Event

-# TO-DO
-* Fix event sorting logic.
-Right now when a user is logged in they see events under "events im attending" even if the event is in the past.
-These events should be categorized as "Events I've attended".
-* "Events im attending" should only include events in the future.
-* Rename "Upcoming events" to "My upcoming events"
-* Rename "Past events" to "My past events"